No. 25 Florida State beats cold-shooting Georgia Tech 59-49

-Mfiondu Kabengele and Terance Mann each scored 12 points, and No. 25 Florida State won its third straight game Saturday with a 59-49 victory over Georgia Tech.
-The Yellow Jackets failed to score in the last 4:14.
+Georgia Tech coach Josh Pastner wanted to "muck it up" against Florida State.
+The Seminoles waded through the mud, all right, but came out looking fine.

-This was the lowest point total by a Florida State opponent this season and it ties the lowest output by Georgia Tech in a game this season.
+Florida State defeated Georgia Tech 59-49 for its third straight victory Saturday, with Mfiondu Kabengele and Terance Mann scoring 12 points each.

-Kabengele has scored in double figures in 14 of the Seminoles' 21 games, all as a reserve.
-Trent Forrest added nine points and six rebounds for the Seminoles (16-5, 4-4 Atlantic Coast Conference).
+Kabengele has scored in double figures in 14 of the team's 21 games, all as a reserve.
+Trent Forrest had nine points, six rebounds and three steals for the Seminoles (16-5, 4-4 Atlantic Coast Conference).

-Abdoulaye Gueye had 14 points on 6 of 7 shooting and grabbed seven rebounds for Georgia Tech (11-11, 3-6), which has dropped five of its last six games.
+After opening ACC play at 1-4, including a two-point loss on a buzzer-beater at home against No. 1 Duke on Jan.
+12, the Seminoles have bounced back to win their last three.

 Digital Access For Only $0.99